tezos/tezos/docs/whitedoc/michelson.rst

 ---------------

 The annotation mechanism of Michelson provides ways to better track data on the stack and to give additional type constraints.
-Annotaions are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.
+Annotations are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.